mariamrf/py-lambda-action/README.md

 ### Structure
 - Lambda code should be structured normally/as Lambda would expect it.
 - **Dependencies must be stored in a `requirements.txt`**.
-### Environment variables
+### Required Parameters
-Stored as secrets or env vars, doesn't matter.
+Passed to the action through a `with` block, can be pulled from secrets.
 But also please don't put your AWS keys outside Secrets.
 - **AWS Credentials**
     That includes the `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, etc. It's used by `awscli`, so the docs for that [can be found here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html).
 - `LAMBDA_LAYER_ARN`